PERT Writing Study Guide: Spelling

 • “Effect” is a noun meaning the result of a change.

-• Example: “The weather affects my mood.” / “The new law had a positive effect on the economy.”
+• Examples: “The weather affects my mood.”
+“The new law had a positive effect on the economy.”

 Your vs. You’re